Eltham and Chislehurst

 Eltham and Chislehurst is a constituency of the House of Commons in the UK Parliament.
-It was first contested at the 2024 general election and is currently represented by Clive Efford of the Labour Party.
+Created as a result of the 2023 review of Westminster constituencies, it was first contested at the 2024 general election, since when it has been represented by Clive Efford of the Labour Party.
+Efford had been the MP for the predecessor seat of Eltham from 1997 to 2024.